A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Experimental Setup and Results

 \subsubsection{Implementation Details}

 In the non-verbal speech generation task, we use F5-TTS \cite{chen2024f5} as the base model.
 It is a fully non-autoregressive speech synthesis model that adopts a flow-matching method combined with a transformer architecture.
-We use the pretrained F5-TTS model, which was trained on the Chinese and English subsets of the Emilia dataset \cite{he2024emilia}, and further fine-tune it on our target data.
+We use the pretrained F5-TTS model, which was trained on the Chinese and English subsets of the Emilia dataset \cite{he2024emilia}, and further fine-tune it on the non-verbal dataset.
 We use BigVGAN-v2~\cite{lee2022bigvgan} as the vocoder.
 BigVGAN-v2 is trained on datasets that include diverse types of audio, such as speech in multiple languages, environmental sounds, and musical instruments.
 This diversity is important for non-verbal speech generation, as it helps the vocoder better handle a wide range of acoustic patterns.
 To support non-verbal control, we expand the vocabulary of F5-TTS by adding non-verbal tags such as \texttt{[laughing]}, \texttt{[coughing]}.
-Inspired by CapSpeech~\cite{wang2025capspeech}, we initialize the embeddings of the new tokens using representations from the CLAP \cite{elizalde2023clap} text encoder, which is trained on large-scale audio-text alignment data, including non-verbal audio-text pairs.
+Inspired by CapSpeech~\cite{wang2025capspeech}, we initialize the embeddings of the new tokens using representations from the CLAP \cite{wu2023large} text encoder, which is trained on large-scale audio-text alignment data, including non-verbal audio-text pairs.

+To retain the basic zero-shot text-to-speech ability of the pretrained model while allowing it to learn non-verbal speech generation, we carefully adjust the total number of training steps based on the scale of each dataset.
+Based on empirical observations, for all datasets—including ours—but excluding NVSpeech~\cite{liao2025nvspeech}, SynParaSpeech~\cite{bai2025synparaspeech}, and CapSpeech~\cite{wang2025capspeech}, we train the models for 400 epochs to avoid overfitting and maintain fundamental TTS capability.
+For CapSpeech, we train the model for 50 epochs to achieve the best performance, as extending the training to 400 epochs significantly degrades intelligibility and results in noticeably unnatural speech.
+NVSpeech and SynParaSpeech are trained for approximately 60k steps, matching the number of training steps used for our dataset, which ensures a fair comparison while preventing overfitting.